Coiot/cbr-main/src/albums/episode54.md

 - scene_number: 49
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode54-scene49.jpg
   narration: "<p>Just as soon as the people of Ablai Khan let out a war declaration on the entire world, so too did their nation fall.
 The Kazakhs are no more, leaving one less player in the midst of this game of Total War.
 But, Hiawatha is determined to not take any insult backing down, and has advanced on Uruguay to take Qerrullik, rationality thrown to the wayside.
 And, as the news of the Moors declaring war on Uruguay reaches the world, further doom is impending on a global scale.Abla Khan, you were the inevitable!
 You were guessed to win it all.
 You have universally great uniques and had universally bad neighbours.
 Honestly, your gameplay here was nothing short of human.
-From your simple beginnings fending off the Golden Holde and Parthian advances, to your tactical destruction of all of your neighbours in Endgame.You will be remembered.
+From your simple beginnings fending off the Golden Holde and Parthian advances, to your tactical destruction of all of your neighbours in Endgame.
+You will be remembered.
 You will be hated.
 You will be loved.
 You were the strongest Asian civilization in Civilization Battle Royale history.</p>"
 - scene_number: 50
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode54-scene50.jpg